 Don’t forget to put out your campfire!
 Reinforce the importance of extinguishing a campfire with this printable sign, available in black and white and color.
-You can also see the front of the open/closed sign here to let campers know when the park is open to visitors.
+You can also see the front of the open and closed sign here to let campers know when the park is open to visitors.

-Here you can see the fire danger sign to indicate the current fire danger.
-Add a clothespin and your little ones will love moving it up and down the chart to indicate the level of fire danger.
+What is the fire danger today?
+The fire danger sign will alert your little learners to any potential fires in the area.
+Add a clothespin and your kids will love moving it up and down the chart to indicate the level of fire danger.